hanamthai/hanamthai/README.md

 ## :point_right: Introduce myself:
 - My fullname is Ha Nam Thai, but you can call me Baron.
-- I'm junior at PTIT.
+- I'm senior at PTIT.
 - <b>Hobbies: </b> My hobbies are playing guitar :guitar:, reading books :books:, listening to music :musical_note: and having a special hobby is translating manga comics :book:.

 ## :notebook_with_decorative_cover: Languages and Tools: